charlesxucheng/aws-study-notes/practice-notes.md

 Inbound Endpoint – provides DNS resolution of AWS resources, such as EC2 instances, for your corporate network.
 Outbound Endpoint – provides resolution of specific DNS names that you configure using forwarding rules to your VPC.

+# Multi-Region Strategies
+* Backup and restore (RPO in hours, RTO in 24 hours or less): Back up your data and applications using point-in-time backups into the DR Region.
+Restore this data when necessary to recover from a disaster.
+* Pilot light (RPO in minutes, RTO in hours): Replicate your data from one region to another and provision a copy of your core workload infrastructure.
+Resources required to support data replication and backup such as databases and object storage are always on.
+Other elements such as application servers are loaded with application code and configurations, but are switched off and are only used during testing or when Disaster Recovery failover is invoked.
+* Warm standby (RPO in seconds, RTO in minutes): Maintain a scaled-down but fully functional version of your workload always running in the DR Region.
+Business-critical systems are fully duplicated and are always on, but with a scaled down fleet.
+When the time comes for recovery, the system is scaled up quickly to handle the production load.
+* Multi-region (multi-site) active-active (RPO near zero, RTO potentially zero): Your workload is deployed to, and actively serving traffic from, multiple AWS Regions.
+This strategy requires you to synchronize data across Regions.